niplav/site/considerations_on_cryonics.md

 nth position the median life expectancy of a person that is n years old at the moment for a western nation (in this case [Germany](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/_inhalt.html)).

+This model usually tries to err on the side of conservative estimates, think of the lower range of a 50% confidence interval<!--TODO: wiki link-->.

 The Disvalue of Waiting
 -----------------------